charishmadevi18/git_puts/README.md

-this is about overall project..
+this is about mini project,
+so i have done some functions related to github and git using command prompt.